-- • Great communication skills
+- Great communication skills

-- • Powerful collaboration skills
+- Powerful collaboration skills

-- • Strong organizational skills
+- Strong organizational skills

-- • Good time management skills
+- Good time management skills

 Unless a candidate has these, it’s no use taking them further in your hiring process because without these they’d inevitably be a bad fit.
-Evaluating your candidates for these skills is even more important because unlike technical skills, you can’t just upskill or train your candidates on these skills.
-They’ve got to have them already.
+There are many ways to test for these.
+Pre-employment tests, for example, are a great evaluation tool for such skills.

 With a pre-employment assessment solution, you can test your candidates for all the skills they need to succeed in their remote roles.
 These pre-interview assessment tests might look deceptively simple, but they can unlock invaluable insights to help you make shortlisting decisions.

-Another thing you’d want to look for when hiring a remote employee is their comfort level with video chatting as a lot of the meetings and collaboration in remote teams happens via video calls.
+Another thing you’d want to look for when hiring a remote employee is their comfort level with video chatting as a lot of the meetings and workplace collaboration in remote teams happens via video calls.
 So testing for this sort of “video compatibility” is a crucial part of the remote hiring and working mix.

 Sometimes, you might also want your candidates to have an internet connection with a certain speed or a Brand X laptop with a certain OS running and so on (especially for roles in customer support).

 Writing about who’d make an “ideal candidate” is important for any job listing, whether it’s for an in-office position or a remote one.
 But it plays a bigger role in remote hiring because it specifies the key remote working traits that candidates must have.

 Additionally, sometimes, remote jobs might need specific time zone and location requirements.
 This usually happens when you try to have some minimum “hours of overlap” between all your team members, or if you’re trying to cover hours for support or service for a particular region where you currently have only limited availability.

-3. Sourcing right
+3. Source right

 Because so many candidates are actively looking for remote work opportunities already, they know their “top go-to places”.
 And these don’t include traditional job boards like Monster and Indeed or the LinkedIn platform.